sherrillmix/ampCountR/README.md

 This generates predicted fragments of:
 ![Predicted fragments from 3 forward, 3 reverse primers](example3x3primers.png)

+This function is slower than it needs to be since it uses recursion without dynamic programming.

 A more detailed example is given in example.R:
 ```R